New-dev0/TgTwitterStreamer/README.md

 ## Contributing
 - Any sort of Contributions are welcomed!

-> Thanks all, who have stared the project and found it helpful. ❤️
+> Thanks to everyone who has starred the project, I hope you found it helpful! ❤️

 ## Support Chat
 - Telegram Group - [@FutureCodesChat](https://t.me/FutureCodesChat)